Habibmaryam/real-time-tracking-solution/README.md

 ---
 ## ANALYSIS

-DEMOGRAPHY
+# DEMOGRAPHY

 .
-The pie chart shows there are more male spread in this data set which carries a weight of 56% while the female and others carries the remaining 47% cumulative.
+The pie chart shows there are more males spread in this data set which carries a weight of 56% while the female and others carries the remaining 47% cumulative.
 .
-The responsdents for this study have a high response rate from the 18-35 age group and the least response rate from 65 and above age group.
+The respondents for this study have a high response rate from the 18-35 age group and the least response rate from 65 and above age group.
-This implies that our analysis will be based on mostly Gen zs and millenials which are our target audience.
+This implies that our analysis will be based on mostly Gen Z and millennials which are our target audience.

-## DEMOGRAPHY VS DELIVERY SERVICE USAGE
+# DEMOGRAPHY VS DELIVERY SERVICE USAGE
 The bar charts above show the delivery usage by age, gender, and Nationality.

-Age: The chart shows that age group 18-35 use delivery servicesmore than other age groups.
+Age: The chart shows that the age group 18-35 uses delivery services more than other age groups.

 Gender: The female gender came up as the highest users of delivery services.
-The reason could be that women tend to have more shopping needs than the other genders; Male and others.
+The reason could be that women tend to have more shopping needs than the other genders; Males and others.

 Nationality: Although this sample is not suitable enough to represent this population, more Nigerians who were the majority of the respondents use delivery services more than other nationalities.